-Metal roofing maintenance is an important factor in keeping your roof in good condition, whether it’s newly installed or a pre-existing metal roof.
-Following these maintenance recommendations will extend the longevity of your roof and help you to avoid problems and costly roof repair bills.
+Metal roofing maintenance is an essential factor in keeping your metal roof in good condition, whether it’s newly installed or a pre-existing metal roof.
+Following these maintenance recommendations will extend your roof’s longevity and help you avoid problems and costly roof repair bills.

 Before you get on the roof

 As a professional roofing contractor, we can’t emphasize safety enough.
-Before you get on the roof to perform any metal maintenance, keep the following safety and general metal roof information in mind.
-Consider investing in a safety harness and a ladder with stabilizers (these items are easy to find at local hardware stores) and consider asking someone you know to spot you while you’re on the roof.
+Keep the following safety and general metal roof information in mind before you get on the roof to perform any metal maintenance.
+We recommend investing in a safety harness and a ladder with stabilizers (these items are easy to find at local hardware stores) and consider asking someone you know to spot you while you’re on the roof.

 - Minimize foot traffic on your roof as much as possible.

-- Don’t wear black soled shoes, marks can be left on your metal roof that is hard to remove
+- Don’t wear black-soled shoes.
+They could leave marks on your metal roof that are difficult to remove.

-- Do not get on the roof if you do not feel comfortable doing so, most roofing companies nearby will offer great deals on metal roof maintenance if you need assistance.
+- Do not get on the roof unless you feel comfortable doing so.
+Most roofing companies nearby will offer great deals on metal roof maintenance if you need assistance.

 Problems With Metal Roofs

-Maintenance of metal, aluminum, and steel roofing are important to help avoid larger issues.
-Although it’s a durable roofing option, problems with metal roofs most often occur from poor installation, lack of maintenance, or storm damage.
+Maintenance of metal roofing is vital to help avoid more significant issues.
+Although it’s a durable roofing option, problems with metal roofs often occur from poor installation, lack of maintenance, or storm damage.
 When metal roofs are maintained correctly, you shouldn’t need to replace your roof for decades.
 However, if you notice any of the following, it may be time to perform your annual roof maintenance.

 - Leaks between the metal panels or near the edges of the roof